 - remove the battery and store it separately (optional)

 - clean your scooter, make sure it has no water on it, otherwise, it may get rusty

 - lock it, both with its own mechanisms and with external safety measures

 - put it in its box and any protective cover that came with it

 - check it occasionally, make sure it’s still there and that everything works properly

-Where to store your electric scooter
+How to store an electric scooter

 You need a clean, dark, dry place.